mdavezac/LaDa/_sources/userguide/jobfolders.txt

 .. tip::

-   If either load or save takes for ever, check whether the lock-directory ".filename-lada_lockdir" exists.
+   If either load or save takes for ever, check whether the lock-directory ".filename-pylada_lockdir" exists.
 If you are *sure* that no other process exists which is trying to access the file on disk, then you can delete the lock-directory and try saving/loading again.
 Alternatively, a timeout argument can be provided to raise an exception if the file cannot be locked.